dgruninger97/Project/docs/notebook.md

 ## Step 3: Choose One or More Elements of the System to Refine

-In this iteration, we will be refining both the Module View of our system and translating it into respective designs for both our Mobile Application Architecture and our Rich Internet Application.
-By first focusing on the Module View and then translating onto our specific architectures will allow us to kill two birds with one stone in a sense; allowing us to solve problems and then narrow down our decision into our defined architectures.
-Once we have refined our Module
-View, we can instantiate our architectures.
+In this iteration, we will be considering another reference architecture .
+I will go into detail on that in the next step, but I also want to add methods to our domain model so it looks more like a Class Diagram.
+This will give us a better understand of the functionality of each part in our system.
+I will first consider another architecture, and then move on to creating a Class Diagram from our Domain Model.

 ## Step 4: Choose one or More Design Concepts That Satisfy the Selected Drivers